delta-io/delta/PROTOCOL.md

  - The value of `delta.generationExpression` SHOULD be parsed as a SQL expression.
  - Writers MUST enforce that any data writing to the table satisfy the condition `(<value> <=> <generation expression>) IS TRUE`. `<=>` is the NULL-safe equal operator which performs an equality comparison like the `=` operator but returns `TRUE` rather than NULL if both operands are `NULL`

+## Identity Columns

+Delta supports defining Identity columns on Delta tables.
+Delta will generate unique values for Identity columns when users do not explicitly provide values for them when writing to such tables .
+The `metadata` for a column in the table schema MAY contain the following keys for Identity column properties
+- `delta.identity.start`: Starting value for the Identity column.
+This is a long type value.
+It should not be changed after table creation.
+- `delta.identity.step`: Increment to the next Identity value.
+This is a long type value.
+It cannot be set to 0.
+It should not be changed after table creation.
+- `delta.identity.highWaterMark`: The highest value generated for the Identity column.
+This is a long type value.
+When `delta.identity.step` is positive (negative), this should be the largest (smallest) value in the column.
+- `delta.identity.allowExplicitInsert`: True if this column allows explicitly inserted values.
+This is a boolean type value.
+It should not be changed after table creation.

+When `delta.identity.allowExplicitInsert` is true, writers should meet the following requirements:
+- Users should be allowed to provide their own values for Identity columns.

+When `delta.identity.allowExplicitInsert` is false, writers should meet the following requirements:
+- Users should not be allowed to provide their own values for Identity columns.
+- Delta should generate values that satisfy the following requirements
+  - The new value does not already exist in the column.
+  - The new value should satisfy `value = start + k * step` where k is a non-negative integer.
+  - The new value should be higher than `delta.identity.highWaterMark`.
+When `delta.identity.step` is positive (negative), the new value should be the greater (smaller) than `delta.identity.highWaterMark`.
+- Overflow when calculating generated Identity values should be detected and such writes should not be allowed.
+- `delta.identity.highWaterMark` should be updated to the new highest value when the write operation commits.

 ## Writer Version Requirements

 The requirements of the writers according to the protocol versions are summarized in the table below.
 Each row inherits the requirements from the preceding row.